Şarık Tara

-Şarık Tara (born Šarik Hadžihamzić; 22 April 1930 – 28 June 2018) was a Turkish billionaire who founded Enka İnşaat ve Sanayi A.Ş., Turkey's largest construction company, with Sadi Gülçelik, in 1957.
+Şarık Tara (born Šarik Hadžihamzić; 22 April 1930 – 28 June 2018) was a Turkish billionaire who founded Enka İnşaat ve Sanayi A.Ş., one of Turkey's largest construction company, with Sadi Gülçelik, in 1957.
 As well as being an international engineer, contractor, industrialist, he was known for his philanthropy.

 Personal life

 Early life and education

 Tara was born in Skopje, Kingdom of Yugoslavia (now North Macedonia) but emigrated with his family to Turkey in 1942 when he was 12 due to World War II.
 His father Fevzija Hadžihamzić, an ethnic Bosniak, was from Priboj, a town in the Sandžak region of Serbia, where his family moved from Nikšić.
 His mother Mahmura Kumbaradži was born in a wealthy Macedonian Turk family from Skopje.
 Upon arrival to Turkey, his father changed their surname to Tara, in reference to river Tara which flows mainly through Bosnia and Herzegovina and Montenegro.
 The family's extremely reduced circumstances required Tara to start working when he was young.
-His knowledge of foreign languages help him secure night work as a translator at a textile factory while he was still attending Şişli Terakki high school.
+His knowledge of foreign languages help him secure night work as a translator at a textile factory while he was still attending Şişli Terakki High School.

 Tara graduated with a degree in Civil Engineering from Istanbul Technical University in 1954.